Exclusive: China to extend economic diplomacy to EU infrastructure fund

 The decision to invite China into an EU fund could cause some friction with Washington, which is wary of Beijing’s rising influence and upset that Europe rebuffed its calls to stay out of the AIIB.

-China is already testing the United States’ dominance in Latin America, offering the region $250 billion in investment over the next decade, while Chinese companies have poured money into Africa to guarantee commodity supplies in exchange for building new roads, hospitals and rail lines.
+China is already testing U.S. dominance in Latin America, offering the region $250 billion in investment over the next decade, while Chinese companies have poured money into Africa to guarantee commodity supplies in exchange for building new roads, hospitals and rail lines.

 Alessandro Carano, an advisor to the European Commission on the fund, defended the decision to welcome Chinese investors.

-“The purpose is to mobilize the liquidity in the market.
+“The purpose is to mobilise the liquidity in the market.
 We don’t differentiate among the owners of the funds,” Carano said.
 “China is a big investor already.
 We don’t want any prejudice.”

 In return for its investment, China wants a quid pro quo with Europe, whereby European companies and governments would take a greater interest in President Xi Jinping’s “One Belt, One Road” initiative.